mk-fg/clearlooks-phenix-humanity/README.rst

 - ``-x-same-rules``::

-    toolbar button:toggle -ext {
+    toolbar button:toggle -ext { -x-same-rules: button:checked; }

-      -x-same-rules: button:checked;
+  Similar to ``-x-same-as``, but does not append selector(s) from rule value, i.e. will prepend "toolbar button:toggle," to "button:checked" block in this example.

-    }
+  For logical grouping of elements sharing same rules, like all rules relating to toolbar buttons together, instead of spreading them as selector prefixes all over the place.

-  Same as ``-x-same-as``, but does not append selector(s) from rule value, i.e. will prepend "toolbar button:toggle," to "button:checked" block in this example.
+Run e.g. ``diff -uw gtk-3.0/buttons{.tpl,}.css`` for a more concrete transformation examples. css-templater.py also prints diffs with -v/--verbose option.

-  For logical grouping of elements sharing same rules, like all rules relating to toolbar buttons together, instead of spreading them as prefixes all over the place.
+Other common CSS templating system - SASS/SCSS - doesn't handle all such cases well, unfortunately, hence this custom system.

-Other common CSS templating system - SASS/SCSS - doesn't handle all such cases well, unfortunately, hence custom system.
+.. _css-templater.py: css-templater.py

-Common differences between Clearlooks Gtk3 vs Human Gtk2
+Common differences between Clearlooks GTK3 vs Human GTK2
 --------------------------------------------------------

 All of these apply to looks after Gtk3 translation, with rough guess at which